zhengjilai/Raft-based-Distributed-Lock/README.md

 ## Client API

 We provide some simple client API in package `github.com/dlock_raft/dlock_api`.
-Our dlock provides basic functionalities of acquire, query and release.
+Our dlock provides basic functionalities of AcquireDLock, QueryDLock and ReleaseDLock.
 Besides, a mechanism of expire (or lease) is available to locks,
 and all acquirement for the same dlock will be accepted according to FIFO queue paradigm.